section-engineering-education/engineering-education/articles/introduction-to-c++-namespace/index.md

 published: true
 url: /engineering-education/introduction-to-c++-namespace/
 title: Introduction to C++ Namespaces
 description: In this article, we will learn about Namespaces and how they are used in C++.
+Namespaces refers to various blocks that can be created in a program to group all similar objects, and you can refer to all variables, functions, or classes within a block.
 author: dawe-daniel
-date: 2021-01-26T00:00:00-14:00
+date: 2021-02-14T00:00:00-11:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: